Degree RequirementMSN or DNP

-What Is an Emergency Nurse Practitioner?
+What is an Emergency Nurse Practitioner?

 An emergency nurse practitioner is an advanced-practice nurse who works in emergency medicine.
 They are trained to manage acutely ill or injured patients of all ages.
 This fast-paced nursing specialty requires the skill to treat patients with varying levels of acuity in busy emergency rooms and other urgent care facilities.
 Depending on the state in which they practice, oversight by physicians may or may not be required.